 MySQL++ is a C++ wrapper for the MySQL and MariaDB C APIs.
 It is built on the same principles as the Standard C++ Library to make dealing with the database as easy as dealing with

 std containers.
-MySQL++ also provides facilities that let you avoid the most repetitive sorts of SQL within your own code, providing native C++ interfaces for these common tasks.
+MySQL++ lets you avoid the most repetitive sorts of SQL by providing native C++ interfaces for these common tasks.